mullnerz/ansible-role-phantomjs/README.md

 ansible-role-phantomjs
 =========

-This role installs the latest version of the PhantomJS package from GitHub.
+This role installs the latest version of the PhantomJS package from the Bitbucket repository.

 Requirements
 ------------